jiangsy/worklist_intersection_union/README.md

   * bidirectional worklist properties: soundness and completeness (Theorem 5.5, System I, II & III);
   * algorithmic properties: soundness (Theorem 5.6, System I, II & III), completeness (Theorem 5.7, System I, II), and decidability of the algorithm (Theorem 4.2, System I).

-The following table illustrates the mapping from all the theorems in the paper to their corresponding theorem names in the Coq proof.
+The following table (also included in the `appendix.pdf`) illustrates the mapping from all the theorems in the paper to their corresponding theorem names in the Coq proof.

 ### Lemmas and Theorems